gmtandi/huetf/README.md

 For the next days probably we will gonna have many improvements mainly on clanmode, statistics, demo recording and parametrization on some features.

-To compile this source you'll gonna need to use fteqcc.
+To compile this source you'll need to use fteqcc.

 To run you must use MVDSV 0.30  with some modified built-in functions, or you can use the linux32 binary available in this repo.